dilshankarunarathne/spring-boot-notes/README.md

 We usually do not interact with the Bean Factory directly.
 But, if we ever find ourself in a situation where we have to impact the behaviour of the Bean Factory, we can utilize various hooks in the Spring Bean life-cycle, things like a Bean Factory post processor, or a Bean Processor.

 * The Application Context is what we interact with.
+Even if we don't do it ourself by writing